ConnectedDot/sorting_algorithms/README.md

 ---
-## Learning Objectives:bulb:
-What you should learn from this project:

-* At least four different sorting algorithms
-* What is the Big O notation, and how to evaluate the time complexity of an algorithm
-* How to select the best sorting algorithm for a given input
-* What is a stable sorting algorithm

----

 ### [0.
 Bubble sort](./0-bubble_sort.c)
 * Write a function that sorts an array of integers in ascending order using the Bubble sort algorithm